AF Nikkor 18mm f2.8 D

 I bought it anyway.

-Secretly, I think this is a great lens.
+Secretly, I think this is a going to be a great lens to use.

 For now, I’ll put it on the shelf after I take a few photographs of it.
 All my lenses sit there overflowing with potential.
 For some reason, I believe this one is headed for greatness.
 I believe I’ll be re-visiting this page, reading these words and thinking, “I knew it!”